Common Sense Media Review

 What's the Story?

 One of the most ambitious projects in the history of filmmaking comes to a heart-poundingly thrilling conclusion with THE LORD OF THE RINGS: THE RETURN OF THE KING, the final installment of Tolkien's trilogy directed by Peter Jackson.
-The second installment opened in the middle of the action, but this one begins with a flashback, in which we learn more about Gollum, the twisted, tortured creature who is supposed to be leading Frodo (Elijah Wood) and Samwise Gamgee (Sean Astin) to Mount Doom.
-We also learn more about the power of that ring to make anyone willing to give up all he has to possess it.
-After that very brief prologue, we are back where we left off, a literal cliffhanger.
-Frodo, Sam, and Gollum are crossing the stark peaks on the way to the volcano in the heart of Mount Doom.
-That's where the ring was forged and the only place where it can be destroyed.
-Meanwhile, the other remaining members of the Fellowship of the Ring prepare for battle with the forces led by Sauron.
+The second installment opened in the middle of the action, but this one begins with a flashback, in which we learn more about Gollum (Andy Serkis), the twisted, tortured creature who is supposed to be leading Frodo (Elijah Wood) and Samwise Gamgee (Sean Astin) to Mount Doom.
+We also learn more about the ring's power to make people willing to give up all that they have to possess it.
+After that prologue, we're back where we left off: a literal cliffhanger.
+Frodo, Sam, and Gollum are crossing the stark peaks of Mordor on the way to the volcano in the heart of Mount Doom.
+That's where the ring was forged—and the only place where it can be destroyed.
+Meanwhile, the other remaining members of the fellowship prepare for battle with Sauron's forces.

 Is It Any Good?

-The tone of The Return of the King is epic and majestic, the battles brilliantly staged, the vistas magnificently conceived.
+The tone of The Return of the King is epic and majestic, the battles brilliantly staged.
 But it's still all about the story.
 Characters learn and deepen.
-Even little Pippin and Merry go from cute comic relief to genuine heroes.
-There is so much going on that some characters seem like not much more than cameo guest appearances, especially Arwen (Liv Tyler) and Galadriel (Cate Blanchette).
+Even little Pippin (Billy Boyd) and Merry (Dominic Monaghan) go from cute comic relief to genuine heroes.
+There's so much going on that some characters seem like not much more than cameos, especially Arwen (Liv Tyler) and Galadriel (Cate Blanchette).
 And the post-ending endings, after more than three hours, may seem a bit too much.
-But this is still an epic to satisfy the most devoted Tolkien fans, and viewers who are new to Middle Earth.
-In its own way, it is as thrilling an adventure in storytelling on film as the quest it portrays.
+But this is still an epic to satisfy both the most devoted Tolkien fans and viewers who are new to Middle Earth.
+In its own way, it's as thrilling an adventure in storytelling on film as the quest it portrays.

 Talk to Your Kids About ...